Product Reviews

 The fun-focused culture of youth baseball has been replaced by one emphasizing competitiveness and achievements.
 And, the pressure to succeed is just too much for many kids.

 The landscape of youth baseball is also producing a culture of fear.
 In their quest to win and develop young athletes into college prospects, coaches and parents are creating environments where kids fear mistakes and the criticisms that follow.
-Children fear making mistakes because they will get yelled at and possibly benched.
+Children fear that making mistakes will get yelled at and possibly benched.

 Kids have also lost ownership of their youth baseball experience to overzealous parents.
 Although parents mean well, constantly coaching their children and scrutinizing everything they do on the field robs them of their youth baseball experience.
 Sports are less fun for kids when parents critique and evaluate every aspect of their child's athletic performance.

 The pressure of competing in sports can also be overwhelming for youth players.
-Some kids are just naturally anxious and competitive.
+Some kids are just naturally anxious.
 When the only focus is on winning and getting scholarships, children feel pressure to succeed.
 That pressure may result in them quitting a sport because of anxiety.
+And when kids fail to win, some feel like failures, making them question if they want to continue playing baseball.

 Big business has tainted youth baseball, and the game will never be the same.
 But that does not mean we can't help stop youth players from quitting baseball early.